Machine Learning Generated Artwork Auctions Off for $ 432,500

-Far from being the sole creation of artificial intelligence, the piece is truly the product of months of machine learning iterative work by three people living together in a Parisian flat — one of whom is a machine-learning PhD student — the group collectively call themselves Obvious .
+Far from being the sole creation of artificial intelligence, the piece is indeed the product of months of machine learning iterative work by three people living together in a Parisian flat — one of whom is a machine-learning Ph.D. student — the group collectively call themselves Obvious .

 The algorithm is not the only element that went into creating these pieces — GANs do not have free will.
 They output complicated paintbrushes based on complicated mathematical-input parameters, and you can use these paintbrushes to achieve an effect that might be difficult to achieve otherwise.

-This nuance was clearly lost in some of the reporting around the piece leading up to the auction — numerous headlines described the piece as being “created” by AI”, as opposed to using machine learning or being generated with machine learning, which makes it obvious as to how poorly informed is the public is on the differences between AI and machine learning.
+This nuance was lost in some of the reporting around the piece leading up to the auction — numerous headlines described the piece as being “created” by AI,” as opposed to using machine learning or being generated with machine learning, which makes it evident as to how poorly informed is the public is on the differences between AI and machine learning.

 It is vague how well such messaging strategy has functioned.
 In a statement to Artnet Richard Lloyd, Christie’s international head of prints and multiples said that the piece was selected for auction precisely because of how supposedly little human intervention went into creating it.

-In order to make these models work, GANs must be fed a large amount of data, and use such image datasets to produce new results after an strenuous training period.
-However, just because they are capable to produce original outputs, GANs are not autonomous.
+To make these models work, GANs must be fed a large amount of data and use such image datasets to produce new results after a strenuous training period.
+However, just because they are capable of producing original outputs, GANs are not autonomous.
 Such end products are the result of a long process of carefully selecting input data, tweaking mathematical parameters, and then sifting through the results to find the best results of whatever it is that you are looking for.

 The final iteration of the algorithm — the best it was ever going to get for Obvious’ purposes — spit out hundreds of images, Caselles-Dupré said, which had to be whittled down to just 11.
 “We carefully selected the images that we found the most interesting in this batch,” he said.

-Such use of GANs will definitely not replace artists, however, it does bring a new perspective to the public and the art community on the use of machine learning algorithms as to generate novel pieces .
+Such use of GANs will not replace artists.
+However, it does bring a new perspective to the public and the art community on the use of machine learning algorithms to generate unique pieces .